Law Firm PPC: How Lawyers Can Avoid Burning Through Cash in Google Ads

 SEMrush is an all-in-one marketing tool with in-depth adverting research features.
 You can get an idea about how much your competitors are spending on ads currently and seasonally (if applicable).
 You can explore the keywords they are bidding on and the bidding costs.
 You can also monitor your competitors’ ad copy and landing pages as well as localize your ad campaign research.

-In addition to PPC, SEMrush also has organic SEO, analytics, and content marketing tools you can use to manage your law firm’s website marketing.
+In addition to PPC, SEMrush also has organic SEO, analytics, and content marketing tools you can use to manage your digital law firm marketing campaign.
 Pricing for SEMrush Pro starts at $99 per month

 Spyfu is another all-in-one SEO tool that offers powerful research features for advertisers.
 They include competitor spend analysis, keyword research, ad templates, and ad history.
 Their pricing starts at $39 per month.